jpetitcolas/jpetitcolas.github.com/_posts/2008-07-30-redirect-domain-name-without-www-to-one-with-www.md

 date: 2008-07-30
 ---

-# {{ page.title }}

 On some configuration, domain name without `www` does not always redirect to the one with `www`.
 This results in a bad SEO, as search engines will see two different websites because of the two different URL.
 So, they will consider your website _www.mysite.com_ as a duplicated content of _mysite.com_.

 Fortunately, there is an easy trick to prevent from such a disadvantage.
 Just set up a 301 redirect from the without www domain to the with www domain (or the opposite).
 You can do it by adding the following to your VHost (or to your _.htaccess_ file):